dahlia-lib/spec/README.md

 This document describes the Dahlia library implementation specification.
 The [Syntax](#syntax) section mainly serves as a user guide for the formatting rather than an implementation reference.
-However, ALL rules explained in that section are REQUIRED be part of any implementation.
+However, ALL rules explained in that section are REQUIRED to be part of any implementation.

 You're welcome to freely extend your implementation upon complying with this specification.